Pan Fried Haddock

 341

-Pan-fried haddock is one of the easiest and perhaps most delicious ways of cooking this popular white fish.
+Pan fried haddock is one of the easiest and perhaps most delicious ways of cooking this popular white fish.
 Haddock is a flaky fish with a slightly sweet and savory flavor.
 When cooked this way, it's crispy on the outside and juicy on the inside.
-This is a great and easy Haddock recipe for a simple dinner, and can be made on any of your busy weeknights.
+This is a great, easy Haddock recipe for a simple dinner and can be made on any of your busy weeknights.

-In terms of the type of fish, the superior choice is high-quality haddock, which responds magnificently in a fish and chip style of preparation, or for a more modern approach.
+In terms of the type of fish, the superior choice is high-quality haddock, which responds magnificently in a fish-and-chip-style preparation or for a more modern approach.
 A nice piece of firm, wild fish like haddock does not require a lot of seasoning to truly shine.

 Try This Recipe with Sizzlefish Wild Atlantic Haddock